Last weekend I went along to the Gardener’s World Live and Good Food Show Summer exhibitions at the NEC in Birmingham.

 I was lucky enough to be given a press pass for the event, so I spent two days having a really good look around the shows.
-I went on my own on Thursday for the event’s opening day, and then went back with Mark on Saturday.
-Our annual visit has become a bit of a tradition, so I knew he wouldn’t want to miss out!
+I went on my own on Thursday for the event’s opening day and then went back for another look on Saturday.

 As you can imagine, I took masses of photos and I’ve ended up writing a whole series of posts from the event.
 CLICK HERE to read about the delicious goodies at the Good Food Show Summer, CLICK HERE to see my full review of the Show Gardens, and CLICK HERE to view my favourites from the Floral Marquee.
 Or read on to find out what were my show highlights: